operator-playground-io/Keycloak-Operator-tile/tutorials/Keycloak-Instance.md

 pod/keycloak-postgresql-85fcff4cdd-d485l   1/1     Running   5          5m12s
 ```

-Please wait till Pod STATUS will be "Running" and then proceed further.
+Please wait until pod STATUS is "Running", then proceed.

-Check all the kubernetes resources:
+**Step 4: Check the progress of create process for all the Kubernetes resources.**

 ```execute
 kubectl get all -n my-keycloak-operator
 ```

-You will see similar to this output:
+You will see an output like the below.

 ```
 NAME                                       READY   STATUS    RESTARTS   AGE